-The Commission staff also began the work of updating the regional environmental corridor inventory to the year 2015.
+The Commission staff continued the work of updating the regional environmental corridor inventory to the year 2015.
 The environmental corridor inventory update will reflect changes in the pattern of wetlands, woodlands, and surface water identified as part of the year 2015 land use inventory.

-The work described above will be ongoing throughout 2017.
+The work described above will be completed in 2018.